kazx1/flow/README.md

 🚀 Overview

-Flow is designed for professionals, freelancers, and users who want to save time through automation without relying on third-party SaaS tools.
+Flow is designed for professionals and students, who want to save time through automation without relying on third-party SaaS tools.

 ✨ Core Features